reyanalam/air_quality/README.md

 The model has been trained on a dataset consisting of 5000 labeled images, each representing different air quality conditions.
 This classification can aid in understanding and monitoring environmental conditions in real-time.

 ### Usefulness of the Model:
-##1.
-This model is useful for real-time air quality monitoring through visual recognition.
+1. This model is useful for real-time air quality monitoring through visual recognition.
 By categorizing images into different air quality classes, it enables individuals, businesses, and organizations to gain immediate insight into their environment.

-##2.
-This can be particularly beneficial in areas where air quality monitoring infrastructure is lacking, or where rapid assessments are necessary.
-With applications in public health, environmental monitoring, and climate research, this model can help raise awareness and promote actions towards cleaner air.
+2. This can be particularly beneficial in areas where air quality monitoring infrastructure is lacking, or where rapid assessments are necessary.
+3.With applications in public health, environmental monitoring, and climate research, this model can help raise awareness and promote actions towards cleaner air.

 ## Objective